AnSpake/EmailSender/README.md

  - 465: used for SMTPS (SMTP over SSL), depreciated.
  - 2525: unoffical, used when 587 is busy.

+# Troubleshooting
+This program might crash if fields From/Sender/To contained international characters (see issue #3)
+Fix them by hand for now.

 # Under construction
 Prerequisite
 > mkcert localhost